The Girl with the Dragon Tattoo (2011 film): Title sequence

 The title sequence includes abundant references to the novel, and exposes several political themes.
 Salander's tattoos, such as her phoenix and dragon tattoos, were incorporated.
 The multiple flower representations signified the biological life cycle, as well as Henrik, who received a pressed flower each year on his birthday.
 "One had flowers coming out of this black ooze," said Fincher, "it blossoms, and then it dies.
 And then a different flower, as that one is dying is rising from the middle of it.
 It was supposed to represent this cycle of the killer sending flowers."
 Ultimately, the vignette becomes very conceptual because Miller and his team took "a whole thought, and cut it up into multiple different shots that are mixed in with other shots".
 In one instance, Blomkvist is strangled by strips of newspaper, a metaphor for the establishment squelching his exposes.

 In the "Hot Hands" vignette, a pair of rough, distorted hands that embrace Salander's face and melt it represent all that's bad in men.
 The hands that embrace Blomkvist's face and shatter it, represent wealth and power.
-Themes of domestic violence become apparent as a woman's face shatters after a merciless beating; this also ties in the brutal beating of Salander's mother by her father, an event revealed in the sequel, The Girl Who Played with Fire (2006).
+Themes of domestic violence become apparent as a woman's face shatters after a merciless beating; this also ties in the brutal beating of Salander's mother Agneta Salander by her father Alexander Zalachenko, an event revealed in the sequel, The Girl Who Played with Fire (2006).

 A cover of Led Zeppelin's "Immigrant Song" (1970) plays throughout the title sequence.
 The rendition was produced by soundtrack composers Atticus Ross and Nine Inch Nails member Trent Reznor, and features vocals from Yeah Yeah Yeahs lead singer Karen O. Fincher suggested the song, but Reznor agreed only at his request.
 Led Zeppelin licensed the song only for use in the film's trailer and title sequence.
 Fincher stated that he sees title sequences as an opportunity to set the stage for the film, or to get an audience to let go of its preconceptions.

 Software packages that were primarily used are 3ds Max (for modeling, lighting, rendering), Softimage (for rigging and animation), Digital Fusion (for compositing), Real Flow (for fluid dynamics), Sony Vegas (for editorial), ZBrush and Mudbox (for organic modeling), and VRAY (for rendering).